mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 This year, I'd like to continue systematizing TinyPilot so that everything runs smoothly if I only work 20 hours per week.
 That would also free up time for me to write and code, neither of which I have time for now.

+### Ship a new TinyPilot hardware product

+TinyPilot's core hardware is a Raspberry Pi single-board computer.
+The Pi was great for getting TinyPilot up and running, but we're starting to feel its limitations as we grow.

+I plan to work with my electrical engineering vendor to develop a new TinyPilot product that replaces the Raspberry Pi with a custom board that we can optimize for TinyPilot's needs.

 ## Do I still love it?

 When I do these writeups, I think about whether I still love being a bootstrapped founder.
 This is the first year where it's difficult to say yes.
 As TinyPilot grows, the highs are high but the lows are lower.